 What’s in your water? … Radon?

 Testing is the only way to know if you, your family, tenants and clients are at risk.
-While radon gas in the air you breath is more commonly known, we forget that it comes from the soil and can cross contaminate other things in the soil and surrounding areas.
-Particularly your ground water.
-We perform water testing services for a variety of clients consisting of home owners, realtors, mortgage companies, banks, architects, engineers, lawyers, estates owners, apartment owners, first time buyers, sellers, schools and commercial clients.
-If you have well water, you need to test to verify the water chemistry and all impurities or contaminants that may be present.
-Many of our surrounding areas have problems with radon penetrating and contaminating the groundwater as well as other contaminants.
-The only way to know if you are in harm’s way is to have your water tested by Granite Inspection Group Today!
+While radon gas in the air you breath is more commonly known, we forget that it comes from the soil and can cross contaminate other things in the soil and surrounding areas, especially if you have a private well.
+We perform water testing services for a variety of clients consisting of home owners, realtors, mortgage companies, banks, architects, engineers, lawyers, estates owners, apartment owners, first time buyers, sellers, schools and investors.

 Radon in Water Contamination